ck-solo/SCS-Backend/Read&write file/Readme.md

 //MiddleWare
-any function who pass the param of req res next is Known as middleware like app.getfunction(req, res, next){
+any function who pass the param of req res next is Known as middleware and it work only when you use "use" like app.use(req, res, next){
     res.send("this is request")
     next()
 }